 HOW WE WILL KEEP YOU SAFE

-Amizade has implemented a number of additional health and safety measures to ensure your wellbeing once in-person travel programs are open again.
+Amizade has implemented a number of additional health and safety measures to ensure your wellbeing during travel.
 These measures have been designed to minimize the risk of volunteers introducing a new infection to the local community, and to minimize the risk of cross-infection between volunteers and from the local community.
 Your health, safety and wellbeing will continue to be our highest priority.

-Additional health and safety information will be shared during orientation, including reminders on Covid-19 symptoms, local health facilities, and how to minimize possible infection.
+Additional health and safety information will be shared during orientation, including reminders on Covid-19 symptoms, local health facilities, local regulations and norms, and how to minimize possible infection.
 This information is guaranteed to change between program acceptance and program start date.

 Antibacterial spray/wipes and alcohol-based hand sanitizers will be available at all accommodations and volunteer placements.

-Participants will be asked to maintain a greater physical distance from one another.
+Participants and community members will be asked to maintain a greater physical distance from one another.